tspeed90/tab-snooze/README.md

 (Time is approximate and tabs may not reappear precisely on time)

+### Managing Tabs

+You can manage your snoozed tabs by clicking the link in the pop-up.
+You will be redirected to a page with a list of all pages that have been snoozed.
+From there, you are able to delete them in case of accidental snoozing or if you want to reopen the tabs sooner than the set time.

+Note: As of right now, clicking the link of a snoozed tab will take you to the page, but will not automatically delete the page from your snooze alarms.
+You must remove them manually.

 Icon made by <a href="https://icon54.com/" title="Pixel Perfect">Pixel Perfect </a>from www.flaticon.com.